Our partners are critical to our success.

 Raise the Barr is a partner in the Aspen Institute Ascend Network, a network of leading nonprofit, philanthropic, research, and policy organizations incubating and implementing two-generation (2Gen) strategies across the country.

 Raise the Barr has been collaborating with the Jeremiah Program since we were established in 2016.
 They have served as key advisors to us on the two-generational approach to serving single parent scholars.
 In addition, we have held joint fundraisers and collaborated on our scholarship program.
 As we expand our programs, we look forward to deepening our relationship with the Jeremiah Program.
 During the NFL season, Anthony visits the early childhood education center each month to spend time with the children in the daycare program.
 We provided tuition scholarships to Jeremiah Program students and in 2017 launched the Raise the Barr Emergency Grant Fund at Jeremiah Program.

 University of Los Angeles

-Raise the Barr works with UCLA Student with Dependents to distribute scholarships and emergency grants to their students.
+Raise the Barr works with UCLA Student with Dependents and to distribute scholarships and emergency grants to their students.
 Anthony attended UCLA and RTB continues to explore ways to support single parents at UCLA.

 In 2018, we made a gift to to support research at the University of Minnesota’s Student Parent HELP Center (SPHC).
 The gift from Raise the Barr will fund a new research initiative to evaluate SPHC’s programming and its impact on student parents’ successful graduation.
 As Anthony explains, “ The goal is to learn important lessons from the work at SPHC that will guide other colleges on how to build successful programs for student parents.”